 - Zevia uses stevia which is an FDA-approved sweetener.
 Also, stevia can help lower your blood pressure and fight diabetes.

 - Zevia contains a certain amount of antioxidants which helps you stay safe from chronic disease.
-And antioxidants also prevent inflammation of body cells.
+Antioxidants also prevent inflammation of body cells.

 Cons/Side-Effects Of Zevia:

 - As said earlier, Zevia has no nutritional benefits.

 - Many report Zevia as having bad taste.
 But, that’s completely a personal view.

 - Tartaric acid presence in Zevia might cause some short-term digestive issues.